Sriramsahoo2004/Gate-Preparation-Tracker/README.md

 ## Overview

-**GATE CSE 2027 Tracker** is a fully local, browser-based preparation dashboard for Computer Science aspirants.
+**Gate-Preparation-Tracker** is a fully local, browser-based preparation dashboard for GATE aspirants across branches.
 It turns mock-test entries into useful signals: topic accuracy, negative marking impact, weak-area detection, revision alerts, and a searchable Book of Mistakes.

+The current project can be customized for your own branch by editing the syllabus/topic data inside `index.html`.
+Update the branch name, exam year/countdown target, subjects, and topic list, and the same tracker structure can work for CSE, ECE, EE, ME, CE, DA, or any other GATE paper.

 No login.
 No backend.
 No spreadsheet chaos.
 Just open `index.html` and start tracking.